-How to get motivated to clean when overwhelmed by mess
+How to get motivated to clean your house when overwhelmed by the mess

 The truth is, I can do almost anything for a few minutes.
 Burpees, mountain climbers, dealing with whiny kids.
 If I have a SET period of time, I am good.
-But, to think that I need to do my WHOLE house and who KNOWS how long it will take.
-Frankly, the idea is REALLY overwhelming to me.
+But, to think that I need to clean my WHOLE house and who KNOWS how long it will take… Frankly, the idea is REALLY overwhelming to me.